ahmadawais/WPGulp/ReadMe.md

 ##Prerequisite & Gotchas
 - Tested and built on Mac OS Yosemite.
-- You must have Git and Node NPM installed.
+- You must have Git and Node, NPM, Gulp installed globally.
 - You should never commit `node_modules` folder, you should exclude it in `.gitignore` file.